 Legacy data, stored in outdated systems and formats, becomes a growth bottleneck by hindering a company’s agility, efficiency, and ability to make informed decisions.

-While legacy data itself can be valuable for historical analysis, the infrastructure that holds it creates obstacles that slow down or outright to prevent modernization.
+While legacy data itself can be valuable for historical analysis, the infrastructure that holds it creates obstacles that slow down modernization.

-Legacy Data Architecture was not designed to integrate with modern cloud-based tools, APIs, or data analytics platforms.
+Most legacy data architectures were never designed for cloud-native interoperability, API-driven ecosystems, or AI-powered analytics.
 This creates isolated “data silos” where different departments or systems cannot share information effectively.

 When businesses attempt to combine this data, they encounter quality and consistency issues that make it unreliable for analysis.

-- Explain how legacy data acts as a growth bottleneck
+- Explain how legacy data acts as a bottleneck in growth

 - Key migration risks that CXOs should monitor